以色列貝特謝梅什——這塊石頭只有一張小桌般大小,但它已經保守了兩千年的秘密。不管是誰雕刻了這些神秘符號,他描繪的顯然是一座古猶太聖殿。

 Known as the Magdala Stone, the block was unearthed in 2009 near the Sea of Galilee in northern Israel, where a resort and center for Christian pilgrims was going to be built.
 Government archaeologists are routinely called in to check for anything old and important that might be destroyed by a project, and in this case they discovered the well-preserved ruins of a first-century synagogue and began excavating.

-The site turned out to be the presumed hometown of Mary Magdalene, one of Jesus’s most faithful followers.
+the presumed hometown of Mary Magdalene, one of Jesus’s most faithful followers.
 The dig also revealed an ancient marketplace and fishermen’s quarters along with the synagogue.

 Experts have raised the tantalizing possibility that Jesus may have taught in the synagogue when he was in Galilee.
 A local coin found in a side room was minted in A.D.
 29, when Jesus is thought to have been alive.